We give girls the confidence to dream big. We inspire the female leaders of tomorrow.

 Gamma Phi Beta’s philanthropic mission is to provide experiences and resources that build spiritual, mental and social resiliency in girls.
-We do this through our philanthropic focus, Building Strong Girls.
+We do this through our philanthropic focus, Building Strong Girl, partnering with Girls on the Run and The National Ovarian Cancer Coalition.

 Girls on the Run